dgolbourn/pcraft/README.md

 For players
 -----------

-1. Tell the admin (me) your Minecraft user name so I can add it to the allow list
+1. Tell the admin (me) your Minecraft user name so I can add you to the allow list

-2. Install the [Fabric Loader](https://fabricmc.net/use/); this will allow you to select the Fabric version of Minecraft in the Minecraft Launcher when you start the game
+2. Install the [Fabric Loader](https://fabricmc.net/use/); this will enable you to select the Fabric version of Minecraft in the Minecraft Launcher when you start the game

 3. Download the client mods from [Percycraft](http://pcraft.co.uk:8080/mods) and place them in the `/mods` directory of your Minecraft (e.g. probably `%APPDATA%\.minecraft\mods` on Windows)